samael33/opensips-dev-dc/README.md

 # opensips-dev-dc

-Docker-compose file for developig for OpenSIPS and Asterisk as a backend helper
+Docker-compose file for developig for OpenSIPS as WebRTC proxy.
+OpenSIPS is stateless and running in host network proxy mode.